 Start your morning off with these warm Apple Muffins.
-Have one right out of the oven and enjoy with a cup of coffee or tall glass of milk.
+Have one right out of the oven and enjoy it with a cup of coffee or a tall glass of milk.

 Nothing says Fall like apple recipes.
-Ok well maybe pumpkin spice everything says it better.
-You know how us food bloggers are.
-I even saw a shout out for pumpkin spice dog treats.
-My dogs are more of steak and potatoes kinda dogs.
-To each their own.
+Ok well, maybe pumpkin spice everything says it better.
+You know how we food bloggers are.

-Let’s start that paragraph over again.
-Nothing says Fall like apple recipes.
-Even my boys are ready for all the apples they can eat.
 My youngest requested some apple muffins.
 I thought that was a brilliant idea and already had strawberry, pear, and blueberry muffins on this website.
 How could I leave out apple muffins?!
 Plus I can’t say “no” to my little guy.
 He has come up with a few recipe ideas that I have developed on this site.
-Not too shabby for a 5 year old.
+Not too shabby for a 5-year-old.
 He will be promoted to creative director when he turns 6 years old.

 There are 2 kitchen tools I can’t live without.
 My peeler and my corer.
 When you have kids that love apples these tools are used nearly daily.
-Apples and peanut butter are a favorite after school snack.
+Apples and peanut butter are a favorite after-school snack.
 Just like crusts having to be cut off sandwiches the apple have to be peeled.
-Kids…they are fun.
-Speaking of kids and fun my boys have a kid friendly YouTube Channel.
-It is perfect for kids between the ages of 4 – 9 years old.
-Yep!
-Just plugged my kids youtube channel on my food site.
-I can also sell you some boy scout popcorn if you are interested.

 A little note on mixing the muffin batter.